percygrunwald/docker-asdf-terraform-ci-base/README.md

 docker pull percygrunwald/docker-asdf-terraform-ci-base
 ```

-Images are tagged with the following tags:
+### Docker tags

+Each image has the following tags, which allow you to specify a specific release:

+- `vYYYY-MM-DD-HHMMSS` - the main release tag, composed of the date/time of the build
-- `git-$COMMIT_HASH` - the commit hash of the commit that built the image
+- `git-$COMMIT_HASH` - the commit hash of the commit in this repository from which the image was built
-- `YYYY-MM-DD-HHMMSS` - the date and time of the build
+- `ubuntu-$DOCKER_DIGEST` - the short digest of the underlying [Ubuntu docker image](https://hub.docker.com/_/ubuntu?tab=tags&page=1)

 ### In CI/CD pipelines

-We suggest using this image as the base for Terraform/Terragrunt/Terratest pipelines, with steps similar to below:
+A suggested workflow

-- Use this image as a base
+- Use `percygrunwald/docker-asdf-terraform-ci-base` as the base image for the CI pipeline
-- Attempt to restore `~/.asdf` from cache
-- Install [asdf](http://asdf-vm.com/) and add to the `$PATH`
-- Install all tools in the `.tool-versions` file
+- Install `asdf` with `git clone` and run `asdf` install to install all tools (`terraform`, `terragrunt`, `golang`, etc.)
-- Install any addition dependencies with `pip` and `golang install`
-- Formatting/linting/security checks with `pre-commit`
-- CI/CD tasks with `terragrunt`, `terraform` and/or `terratest`
+- Run CI tasks (lint, test, `terraform plan`, etc.)
-- Cache the `~/.asdf` directory based on the hash of the `.tool-versions` file(s)
+- Cache `~/.asdf` directory for future runs (hash based on `.tool-versions` file)
-- Cache the  `~/.cache/pre-commit` directory based on the hash of the `.pre-commit-config.yaml` file

 ## CI/CD for this repo

-The images are built and pushed by Github actions.
-All the code is in the `.github` directory.

-When do I want to build and upload an image:

-- When a new ubuntu image was released
-  - Scheduled
-  - Script with args
-    - Update Dockerfile
-    - Build
-    - Test
-    - Commit - need to set the name and email
-    - Tag
-    - Docker push
-  - Github actions
-    - Git push
-    - Release
-- Manually creating a release
-  - workflow dispatch
-  - Script with args
-    - Build
-    - Test
-    - Tag
-    - Docker push
-  - Github actions
-    - Git push
-    - Release
-- Every push
-  - push
-  - Script with args
-    - Build
-    - Test
+This repo is a "live" repo.
+It "follows" the [`ubuntu` repo on Docker Hub](https://hub.docker.com/_/ubuntu) and when a new version of the `20.04` (Focal) base image is released, Github Actions will update the `Dockerfile`, build and test the resulting image, commit the changes, push the new image [to Docker Hub](https://hub.docker.com/r/percygrunwald/docker-asdf-terraform-ci-base) and create a Github release.
+Please see the `.github` for full details.

 ### Testing the CI/CD pipeline locally

 You can test the CI/CD pipeline ([Github Actions](https://docs.github.com/en/actions)) locally using [nektos/act](https://github.com/nektos/act).
 Requires docker.